Roark Layover Traveler Pants Review: TSA-Friendly Performance Pants

 - Straight style, not slim - works well with cuffed look

-- True to size fit - no exchanges or returns needed
+- True to size fit - no exchanges or returns were needed for me

 🎒 Found the right gear?